Module Catalogue 2025/26

 Outline Of Syllabus

 This module forms part of the BA (Hons) Education and provides an introduction to the variety of systems of schooling and associated philosophies through both national and global perspectives.
-The starting point is an examination of the United Kingdom as a case study in order to enable a primary engagement with the fundamental issues which then leads into a study of similarity of difference across national boundaries.
+The starting point is an examination of England, Northern Ireland, Scotland and Wales (United Kingdom) to encourage a comparative study of similarities and differences across national boundaries.
 The importance of the cultural, ideological and philosophical frameworks that lie beneath educational practice and provision will be explored and exposed to critical and evaluative scrutiny.
-This will inform a consideration of possible ways forward for educational reform at a national and/or global level.
+This will inform a consideration of approaches to educational reform, both nationally and internationally.
 Engagement with the different methodological approaches will enable students to understand the complexity of decision making and the measurability of outcomes.

 Learning Outcomes